 District Court Department

 If you filed in the District Court, a District Court judge will review your petition and any supporting documents.
-If the judge determines that you haven't met the preliminary legal standard, the judge can deny the petition without a hearing, and you'll be notified in writing.
-If the judge determines that you've met the preliminary legal standard for sealing the record, you'll be notified by mail when a court hearing will be held.
+If the judge determines that you haven't met the requirements to request to seal your criminal record, the judge can deny the petition without a hearing, and you'll be told in writing.
+If the judge determines that you've met the requirements to request to seal your record, you'll be told by mail when a court hearing will be held.
 A copy of the notice will be posted on a court bulletin board for at least 7 days.

-You should bring any documents or information in addition to those previously provided with your petition that you want the court to consider to the hearing.
-At the hearing, you'll be given the opportunity to tell the court why you think there is good cause to seal your record and how it outweighs the public’s general right of access to court documents and information.
-You may be represented by an attorney at the hearing if you want.
-At the end of the hearing on your petition, the judge may issue a decision right away or may take the case under advisement, in which case you'll be notified in writing of the final decision.
-The clerk’s office will provide a copy of the signed order to you and to the chief probation officer.
-If you disagree with the court’s decision on your request to seal a criminal record, you may appeal the decision to the Massachusetts Appeals Court.
+You should bring any documents or information (in addition to the ones you previously provided with your petition) that you want the court to consider to the hearing.
+At the hearing, you'll be able to tell the court why you think there is good cause to seal your record and how it outweighs the public’s general right to access court documents and information.
+You may be represented by a lawyer at the hearing if you want.
+At the end of the hearing on your petition, the judge may issue a decision right away or may take the case under advisement, in which case you'll be told in writing about the final decision.
+The clerk’s office will provide a copy of the signed order to you and the chief probation officer.
+If you disagree with the court’s decision on your request to seal a criminal record, you can appeal the decision to the Massachusetts Appeals Court.

-If you filed in the BMCD, a judge may conduct a preliminary hearing to determine whether you've presented a prima facie case (a first review to see if you've met your initial legal burden) for sealing your court record(s), or a judge may conduct the review based upon your petition.
-If you don't present a prima facie case, your request to seal will be denied.
+If you filed in the BMC, a judge may conduct a preliminary hearing to determine whether you've presented a prima facie case (a first review to see if you've met your legal requirements) for sealing your court record(s), or a judge may conduct the review based on your petition.
+If you don't meet the legal requirements, your request to seal will be denied.

-If you present a prima facie case, a final hearing will be scheduled.
-The clerk’s office of the court division conducting the final hearing must post a public notice for at least 7 days that sets out the date, time, and location of the final hearing.
-If you want to seal multiple court records, and you present a prima facie case, the final hearing must be scheduled no earlier than 30 days but no later than 45 days from the preliminary hearing or the filing of the petition.
-You must send a copy of your petition to the Suffolk County District Attorney’s Office at 30 days before the scheduled final hearing.
-If you don't send the petition, and the District Attorney’s Office has not waived the 30 days notice, then no criminal records from other court divisions will be sealed at the final hearing.
+If you meet the legal requirements, a final hearing will be scheduled.
+The clerk’s office of the court division conducting the final hearing must post a public notice for at least 7 days that includes the date, time, and location of the final hearing.
+If you want to seal multiple court records, and you meet the legal requirements, the final hearing must be scheduled no earlier than 30 days but no later than 45 days from the preliminary hearing or when the petition is filed.
+You must send a copy of your petition to the Suffolk County District Attorney’s Office at least 30 days before the scheduled final hearing.
+If you don't send the petition, and the District Attorney’s Office hasn’t waived the 30 days notice, then no criminal records from other court divisions will be sealed at the final hearing.

-After the final hearing, if the judge approves your petition, the judge must make specific findings on the court record giving his/her reason(s) for allowing the sealing.
+After the final hearing, if the judge approves your petition, the judge must make specific findings on the court record giving their reason(s) for allowing the record to be sealed.
 The clerk’s office of the court that approves your petition must give a copy of the order approving your petition to the probation department and to each clerk’s office with criminal case(s) listed on your petition.
-The Chief Probation Officer of the court that approves your petition will notify the MPS, who will then seal the record(s).
-If you disagree with the court’s decision on your request to seal a criminal record, you may appeal the decision to the Massachusetts Appeals Court.
+The Chief Probation Officer of the court that approves your petition will tell the MPS, who will then seal the record(s).
+If you disagree with the court’s decision on your request to seal a criminal record, you can appeal the decision to the Massachusetts Appeals Court.